 With the outbreak of WWII in 1939, the government and National Air-Raid Precautions Committee released a pamphlet instructing all British citizens to ‘kindly destroy’ their family pets if they could not be cared for by neighbours or alternate means in the state of an emergency.

-The pamphlet, perhaps intended to ease the panicked minds of Britons during wartime when food and provisions would be scarce, resulted in even greater panic, causing many to abandon their cats and dogs or have them immediately euthanised.
+The pamphlet, perhaps intended to ease the panicked minds of Britons during wartime when food and provisions were scarce, resulted in even greater panic, causing many to abandon their cats and dogs or have them immediately euthanised.

 Battersea Dogs and Cats Home was one establishment whose doors these domestic pets were dumped outside during the period of hysteria.
 Those working at the RSPCA reported that ‘their primary task [had become] the destruction of animals,’ as people went off to war, had their homes destroyed or could no longer afford the ‘luxury’ of a pet.